-Students who may require accommodations to perform the essential functions should contact the College's Office of Accessibility to request reasonable accommodations.
+Students who may require accommodations to perform the Technical Standards should contact the College's Office of Accessibility to request reasonable accommodations.

-Students are asked to sign a form certifying that they have read, understand, and are able to perform the Essential Functions of the Student Nurse at the program orientation session.
+Students are asked to sign a form certifying that they have read, understand, and are able to perform the Technical Standards of the Student Nurse when applying to the program.
+These Technical Standards are also reviewed at the program orientation session.
 Attendance at this session is required for all students who have been accepted to start the nursing program's technical courses.

 The Paramedic to RN program is a space limited program that admits students once a year in fall semester.
 In addition to applying to the college, students must apply to the program.
 Minimum grade point average, reading, writing, math, and science requirements must be met prior to applying to the Paramedic to RN program.
 Completion of the minimum requirements and application to the program does not guarantee admission.
 Entry to the nursing program is competitive and based on academic achievements.
-Detailed information about the Paramedic to RN program’s competitive admission criteria, process, time line, and forms are available in the Petitioning Process for Health programs area of Clark State’s web site
+Detailed information about the Paramedic to RN program’s competitive admission criteria, process, timeline, and forms are available in the Petitioning/Application Process for Health programs area of Clark State’s website.

-Within the two years prior to entering the first clinical nursing course (NUR 1178); students must successfully complete MST 1181, Nurse Aide Training course or demonstrate proficiency of the knowledge and skills taught in that course.
-Students who wish to demonstrate proficiency should contact their faculty advisor in the Health, Human, and Public Services Division office for proficiency information.
+Prior to starting the program, students must successfully complete MST 1181, Nurse Aide Training course, its equivalent at a community college, or demonstrate proficiency of the knowledge and skills taught in that course.
+Students who wish to demonstrate proficiency by completion of a proficiency exam should contact their faculty advisor in the Health, Human, and Public Services Division office for proficiency exam information.

-In order to progress to the next clinical nursing course, students must have successfully completed all prerequisite courses with a grade of C or better.
+In order to progress to the next nursing course, students must have successfully completed all prerequisite courses with a grade of C or higher.

-To qualify for an associate degree, Transition students must have a cumulative grade point average (GPA) of 2.0 and have a grade of C or better in all courses in the curriculum.
+To qualify for an associate degree, Transition students must have a cumulative grade point average (GPA) of 2.0 and have a grade of C or higher in all courses in the nursing curriculum.

 Upon completion of the program, the graduate is eligible to apply to take the NCLEX-RN examination.
 Licensure is mandatory for practice as a RN.
 Candidates for licensure in Ohio must complete a criminal background check and disclose information related to any prior felony or misdemeanor, crime involving gross immorality or moral turpitude, violation of a drug law, and/or recent diagnosis or treatment of a psychotic disorder.
 The Ohio Board of Nursing will determine whether the candidate may take the licensing exam.

-Students enrolled in the Associate of Applied Science degree in Nursing are prepared to obtain licensure and employment as a registered nurse.
+Graduates of the Associate of Applied Science degree in Nursing are prepared to obtain licensure and employment as a registered nurse.
 Graduates are also prepared to continue their education and obtain a bachelor's degree in nursing.
 A number of colleges and universities have designed bachelor's nursing completion programs for associate degree prepared registered nurses.
-Students should refer to the transfer section of the catalog and your academic advisor for more information.
+Clark State has articulation agreements with a number of area BSN completion program including Ohio State University, Ohio University, University of Cincinnati, Western Governors University, Wittenberg University, and Wright State University, Students are encouraged to refer to the transfer section of the catalog, the transfer guides area of the college's web site, and their academic advisor for more information about these programs.

 Curriculum Plan and Course Format